 It’s always best to start by defining the basics: HIPAA is an acronym that stands for Health Insurance Portability and Accountability Act.
 The Health Insurance Portability and Accountability Act is an act that governs United States healthcare and health insurance providers, as well as other “covered entities” as it relates to all “protected health information” (PHI).

 HIPAA regulates how health insurers and healthcare providers in the U.S. collect, protect, and share patient information.
 It is federal legislation that sets the minimum standard of health data privacy compliance across all states.
 However, state legislatures can adopt even more protective rules than HIPAA, raising the compliance bar higher for protecting health information in those states.

-When people refer to “HIPAA Compliance” concerning third-party vendors, such as SaaS vendors and tech providers, they are talking about fulfilling the requirements of the Security and Privacy Rules as defined by HIPAA.
+When do people mean when they refer to “HIPAA Compliance” concerning third-party vendors, such as SaaS vendors and tech providers, they are talking about fulfilling the requirements of the Security and Privacy Rules as defined by HIPAA.

-If you are a vendor that provides SaaS-based service or software, you want to begin by understanding what the Security and Privacy Rules mean to your business.
+If you are a vendor that provides SaaS-based service or software, it is key that you begin by understanding what the Security and Privacy Rules mean to your business.

 What are the HIPAA Security and Privacy Rules?

 The HIPAA Security Rule comprises three pillars of safeguards that encompass the necessary controls and procedures prescribed in HIPAA.

 - Physical Safeguards

 Technical Safeguards are the technical security configurations, controls, and infrastructure in place that identify, protect, detect, respond, and recover from incidents that could affect the confidentiality, integrity, or availability of ePHI (electronic PHI).
 An example of a Technical Safeguard is end-to-end encryption of ePHI in transit.